lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

       30:       31 7f 00                xor    WORD PTR [bx+0x0],di
 ```

-So it's ugly, and it doesn't do anything, but this PNG header is valid x86 code, and can be run without error by an x86 CPU.
+So it's ugly, and it doesn't do anything, but this PNG header is valid x86 code, and can be run without error by an x86 CPU on boot.

 ![a bad pirates of the caribbean meme that says "this is by far the worst x86 code my computer has ever run" ... "but your computer can run it"](images/yarr.jpg)